georgemuriithi/geo-data-vis/README.md

 Interactive visualization of geographical data through choropleth maps, geographical maps and real maps.

-- Worldwide choropleth map showing percentage of <a href="https://ourworldindata.org/">population using the Internet</a> from 1960 to 2017
+- Worldwide choropleth map showing percentage of population using the Internet from 1960 to 2017 (<a href="https://ourworldindata.org/">Our World in Data</a>)
 - Geographical map showing <a href="http://users.econ.umn.edu/~holmes/data/WalMart/store_openings.html">Walmart store openings</a> in the USA from 1962 to 2006
-- Visualizing and clustering and individual's mobility data (csv file can be accessed from the *data* folder)
+- Visualizing and clustering an individual's mobility data on a real map by **Mapbox** (csv file can be accessed from the *data* folder)